Full-time: One year; Part-time; 2-3 years. The course can be studied part-time by distance learning/block delivery.

-You will be expected to take responsibility for designing, conducting, analysing, and the interpretation of the results of, a substantial investigation, which will make a contribution to their particular professional discipline.
+You will be expected to take responsibility for designing, conducting, analysing and interpreting the results of a substantial investigation, which will make a contribution to your particular professional discipline.

 This largely online, part-time programme can be studied at your own pace, ensuring success alongside your own professional practise.

 As a student on this course, you will have access to all University facilities.

 A variety of assessment methods will be used.
 Much of the assessment will be closely linked to your own practice.
 Assessment strategies can include online presentations, written exercises and the designing of materials that you have created specifically for your own context.
 All assignments can be submitted online in order to maximise flexibility.

 The learning environment utilises a range of technologies from video and audio to interactive exercises that check your understanding.
 Communication will be both asynchronous and synchronous and you will have the opportunity to collaborate both with your fellow students and with course tutors.

 The programme is led by Helen Hooper and Rosemary Smith, with other staff from the Medical School contributing at times.
 For example, Professor of Medical Education, John McLachlan, is a significant contributor to the programme.

 Our Postgraduate section has more information around applying including visiting UCLan and the support available.

 If you want to continue and apply now, you can apply for many of the postgraduate UCLan courses using our Online Application System.